Fixed point property for a CAT(0) space which admits a proper cocompact group action: Ultralimits and Doubling spaces

+Theorem \ref{doubling-th} follows immediately from Corollary \ref{product-delta-cocompact} and Proposition \ref{delta-wang-prop}.
+To prove Proposition \ref{delta-doubling-prop}, we show that the ultralimit of a sequence of doubling length spaces with a common doubling constant is also doubling with the same doubling constant.
 First, we recall the definitions of ultrafilters and ultralimits.
 Let $I$ be a set.
-A collection $\omega\subset 2^{I}$ of subsets of $I$ is called a \textit{filter} on $I$ if it satisfies the following conditions: \begin{description} \item[(a)] $\phi\not\in\omega$. \item[(b)] $A\in\omega$, $A\subset B$ $\Rightarrow$ $B\in\omega$. \item[(c)] $A,B\in\omega$ $\Rightarrow$ $A\cap B\in\omega$. \end{description} An \textit{ultrafilter} is a maximal filter.
-The maximality condition can be rephrased as the following condition: \begin{description} \item[(d)] For any decomposition $I=A_1 \cup\cdots\cup A_m$ of $I$ into finitely many disjoint subsets, $\omega$ contains exactly one of $A_1 ,\ldots ,A_m$. \end{description} An ultrafilter $\omega$ on $I$ is called \textit{nonprincipal} if it satisfies \begin{description} \item[(e)] For any finite subset $F\subset I, F\not\in\omega$. \end{description} Zorn's lemma guarantees the existence of nonprincipal ultrafilters on any infinite set $I$.
+A collection $\omega\subset 2^{I}$ of subsets of $I$ is called a {\em filter} on $I$ if it satisfies the following conditions: \begin{enumerate} \item[(a)] $\emptyset\not\in\omega$. \item[(b)] $A\in\omega$, $A\subset B$ $\Rightarrow$ $B\in\omega$. \item[(c)] $A,B\in\omega$ $\Rightarrow$ $A\cap B\in\omega$. \end{enumerate} An {\em ultrafilter} is a maximal filter.
+The maximality condition can be rephrased as the following condition: \begin{enumerate} \item[(d)] For any decomposition $I=A_1 \cup\cdots\cup A_m$ of $I$ into finitely many disjoint subsets $A_1 ,\ldots ,A_m$, $\omega$ contains exactly one of $A_1 ,\ldots ,A_m$. \end{enumerate} An ultrafilter $\omega$ on $I$ is called \textit{nonprincipal} if it satisfies the following condition: \begin{enumerate} \item[(e)] For any finite subset $F\subset I, F\not\in\omega$. \end{enumerate} Zorn's lemma guarantees the existence of nonprincipal ultrafilters on any infinite set $I$.